Accelerator Awards Frequently Asked Questions

 Ohio State faculty with Principal Investigator (PI) status must be listed as an inventor of the technology and will serve as PI for the project.
 Post-docs and staff who are co-inventors of the technology are eligible to apply as co-PI.
 Students are not eligible to apply as PI or co-PI.

-GiventhetechnologytransfergoalsoftheAccelerator Awards, it would be unlikely for a technology to receive an additional award.
-Applicants are encouraged to apply with new proposals for a different application of the same technology, or for new technologies once the initial project is completed.
-If you wish to submit an additional Accelerator Award application, previous outcomes and compliance with the program’s requirements will be considered.
+Given the technology transfer goals of the Accelerator Awards, it would be unlikely for a technology to receive an additional award.
+Applicants are encouraged to apply with new proposals for a different application of the same technology, or for new technologies that present a new commercialization opportunity.
+Previously funded projects must be completed, and all requirements are in good standing prior to submitting another application.
+Previous outcomes and compliance with the program’s requirements will be considered.

 Proposal submission will be limited to no more than three times.
 A proposal submitted for the second or third time is considered a revised proposal and the appropriate box must be checked on the application form.